 | Execution stack | Built for crypto market microstructure | Adapted from traditional trading platforms |

 Many prop firms pride themselves on offering multiple asset classes.
 On the surface, this seems like a value-add for traders.
-In reality, it often leads to a jack-of-all-trades, master-of-none situation.
+In reality, it often leads to a jack-of-all-trades, master-of-none situation - specifically for crypto.

 Crypto markets are fundamentally different from traditional assets.
 They operate 24/7, have unique volatility patterns, face different regulatory frameworks, and require specialized infrastructure for custody, execution, and risk management.
 A firm that treats crypto as just another asset class alongside forex or stocks is unlikely to optimize for these unique characteristics.